457(b) Deferred compensation plan Contribution Limits

 Catch-up Contributions

-A special catch-up limit allows participants who are age 50 and over to contribute an additional amount each year (the optional SECURE 2.0 Act additional amount of "catch-up" for those ages 60-63 will be implemented in 2026).
+• A special catch-up limit allows participants who are age 50 and over to contribute an additional amount each year, and those contributions can be either pre-tax or after-tax Roth.
+Learn more about Roth at the Roth and SECURE 2.0 Act FAQ.

 Year Annual 457(b) Contribution Limits Additional Catch Up Limit Total 457(b) Contribution Limit